VegaDeftwing/OpGuidesHugoSrc/content/Other/fediverse.md

 {{< speech big >}}

 See how at the bottom of this page reactions to it on Twitter, Lobste.rs, various mastodon services, etc. all show up?
 That's using something called [Webmentions](https://indieweb.org/Webmention) which is something that's part of the indieweb movement.
 It lets things be connected without me needing to post it in any one of those places directly.
-This means I'm still in full control of this website, you're still in full control of your accounts, but you can talk about this website and people can see that conversation regardless of the platform you're using <a class="ptr">(2)</a>.
+This means I'm still in full control of this website, you're still in full control of your accounts, but you can talk about this website and people can see that conversation regardless of the platform you're using <footnote>...ish.
+The way Webmentions work is weird.
+Generally anything using ActivityPub will work, but some things that don't can also be made to work and that's still called a WebMention.
+This post isn't meant to get to technical about how they work, and frankly I don't know.</footnote>.

 {{< /speech >}}